blooo-io/hw-app-acre/README.md

 ### AcreBtcOld

-This Bitcoin old API is compatible with versions of the Bitcoin nano app that are earlier than 2.1.0
+This old API is compatible with versions of the Bitcoin nano app that are earlier than 2.1.0 .
+It is never used by Acre, that is based on the latest Bitcoin nano app (2.1.0+).
+This class is kept for compatibility purposes.

 #### getWalletPublicKey